 Open days vs private visits

 Open days are for prospective parents who haven't yet registered.
 Private visits — which include a tour with current pupils, sometimes a meeting with the head, and occasionally an informal assessment — are for families who have already registered.
 These are separate events.
 Attending an open day doesn't give you a private visit automatically.
-You must register first.
+You must register first — see our admissions timeline guide for a full picture of when registration windows open for each entry point.

 Before you go: the preparation most parents skip